Generalized Probabilistic Approximate Optimization Algorithm: Methods

 \subsection{Optimizer choice}

 For the outer optimization loop, we used the COBYLA algorithm as it is a robust and widely used method for derivative-free optimization problems with a moderate number of variables \cite{pellow2021vqls, arrasmith2021effect, schiffer2022adiabatic}.
+Our COBYLA implementation is based on the the non-linear optimization package (Nlopt) \cite{NLopt}.
 While the performance of PAOA may depend on the choice of classical optimizer, a detailed comparison of different optimization techniques is beyond the scope of this work.